 The Government has in recent times sought to transform the public administration service in the interest of improving private investment.
 This has been done through the NIRP and CSPIP activities aimed at making public service officials more friendly and responsive to the needs of the private sector.

-The AANDA has benefited enormously from these activities and should be in a position to attract both local and foreign private investment in the District.
-Given their proposed involvement in the plan implementation, the DA should create the awareness within the private sector domain of the existence and the content of the second MTDP and specifically on their expected roles in the programme implementation.
+The Assembly has benefited enormously from these activities and should be in a position to attract both local and foreign private investment .
+Given their proposed involvement in the plan implementation, the MA should create the awareness within the private sector domain of the existence and the content of the second MTDP and specifically on their expected roles in the programme implementation.

-The DA and other development actors should together map up strategies that will provide good grounds for active private sector presence in the district such strategies should outline issues relating to access to land, tax rebates, adequacy of the district socio-economy and technical infrastructure and the level of Das enthusiasm to wane with the private sector for the district development.
+The MA and other development actors should together map up strategies that will provide good grounds for active private sector presence in the municipality such strategies should outline issues relating to access to land, tax rebates, adequacy of the socio-economy and technical infrastructure and the level of Das enthusiasm to wane with the private sector for development.

 The successful implementation of the plan will depend on the level of co-operation of agency/departments involved in the plan implementation designated as lead or co-operating agencies.
 Whilst lead agencies will be responsible for the overall implementation of programmes and specific project components, it is recommended that all co-operating agencies/departments will collaborate for effective implementation of the plan.

 All heads of agencies/departments should take keen interest in the plan.
 The implicated is that there should be complete re-structuring of the present weak inter-agency/department linkages.
-The IDA represented by the DCE and DCD should lead in this process.
+The IDA represented by the MCE and MCD should lead in this process.